onap/integration/docs/docs_vFW_CNF_CDS.rst

 There's a strange feature or bug in naming service still at ONAP Frankfurt and following hack needs to be done to make it work.

+.. note:: Please change credentials respectively to your installation.
+The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_

 ::

   # Go into naming service database